palewire/cpi/README.md

 Options:
   --to TEXT      The year or month to adjust the value to.
-  --series TEXT  The CPI data series used for the conversion.
+  --series_id TEXT  The CPI data series used for the conversion.
 The default is the CPI-U.
   --help         Show this message and exit.
 ```